BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 How should I feel at 15 weeks pregnant?

 Wondering what you should be feeling at 15 weeks pregnant?
 You’re probably feeling great!
-If you’ve been physically active and eating healthy, nutritious food, that goes a long way toward boosting your mood and energy and maintaining a healthy weight gain.
-While you may experience some of the common 15 weeks pregnant symptoms, you are also at a point where you may be ready to tackle all the tasks ahead of you to prepare for baby.
-Getting maternity clothes, putting together your baby registry, planning the nursery—enjoy this incredibly special time of anticipation!
+If you’ve been physically active and eating healthy, nutritious food, that goes a long way toward boosting your mood and energy and maintaining healthy weight gain.
+While you may experience some of the common 15 weeks pregnant symptoms, you are also at a point where you may be ready to tackle all the tasks ahead of you to prepare for baby: getting maternity clothes, putting together your baby registry, planning the nursery—enjoy this incredibly special time of anticipation!

 Your Pregnant Belly at 15 Weeks

 Your 15 weeks pregnant belly is making a big transition.
-During the first trimester, your uterus still fit nicely inside your pelvis.
+During the first trimester, your uterus still fits nicely inside your pelvis.
 But now, it’s stretching to accommodate your growing baby and will soon outgrow your pelvis and sit higher up in your belly.
 Every mom-to-be’s body is different, and the rate of growth can vary slightly.
 That’s why at week 15 of pregnancy, it’s completely normal to not show much, or have an obvious baby bump.
 For example, a 15 weeks pregnant belly for a first pregnancy could take a little longer to begin to stick out.
 For the second pregnancy and beyond, the uterus has already been stretched, so you might have a bump a little earlier in repeat pregnancies.

 If you’re 15 weeks pregnant with twins, things are probably stretching out at a faster rate, and you’re likely showing by now.